w3f/General-Grants-Program/grants/grants.md

    * The W3F will review the applications received, determine if more information is required and potentially schedule a call with the team.

 1. **Decision**
-   * W3F will notify the applicants of whether their proposal has been accepted for grant funding or not.
+   * The W3F will notify the applicants of whether their proposal has been accepted for grant funding or not.
    * If a team is successful, further communication will be required to determine specific details around timelines and payment schedules.

 1. **Follow up**